The Beyond Capture Podcast

 Umony provides capture, archiving and AI-native surveillance solutions to help enterprises navigate governance and regulatory challenges.
 Featuring Chief Compliance Officers, regulatory compliance experts and industry leaders, we discuss how to move beyond data collection and transform compliance into a proactive and strategic function.

-In this episode of Beyond Capture, Dean Elwood, CEO of Umony, speaks with Corinna Mitchell, General Counsel of Symphony, about supply chain risk, operational control and regulatory resilience in financial services.
+In this episode of Beyond Capture, Dean Elwood, CEO of Umony, speaks with Manuela Gazzard, President of Regulatory Services at BSI, about the growing importance of trust, standards, and independent assurance in the age of artificial intelligence.

 Chapters: